Tlalpan: The Pueblos area

 San Andrés Totoltepec was founded in 1548, when the lands in this area were taken from their indigenous owners and the residents moved to the new village, with its church whose current structure was built in the 18th century.
 In 1560, the lands were returned for communal possession of the village.
 The name Nahuatl name Totoltepec mean “turkey hill.”
 Over half of the village's residents today are dedicated to commerce, one fifth to industry and only a tenth to agriculture and livestock.
 Of the land surrounding it, 40% is unsuitable for farming due to volcanic rock.
 The center of the town is its church, dedicated to the Apostle Andrew.
 It has one nave, choir and presbytery with an altarpiece from the 18th century.
 This altarpiece has paintings of Christ receiving baptism and the appearances of the Virgin of Guadalupe.
 At the top, there is an image of Andrew, sculpted in wood.
 The east wall has a paintings from the 18th century with an image of Saint Isadore the Laborer, along with an image of the Virgin Mary in wood and an image of Christ in cornstalk paste.

 San Miguel Ajusco was founded in 1531 by an indigenous leader named Tecpanécatl under the auspices of the Spanish.
 The center of the village then and now is church founded in dedicated to the Archangel Michael.
 According to local tradition, this angel has appeared to the village three times.
 The church's current structure dates to 1707, with an 18th-century wood sculpture of the Archangel in the presbytery.
 The main portal is made of sandstone with a high relief of Saint James the Greater which as has an inscription in Nahuatl.
 The archangel is commemorated on 8 May and 29 September, with Chinelos, rodeo and other traditional events.
 Near the village, there is an area called Las Calaveras at the foot of the Mesontepec Hill, which has a small pyramid called Tequipa.

 San Miguel Topilejo was founded by Franciscan friars under Martín de Valencia.
 Topilejo is from Nahuatl and means “he who wields the precious scepter of command”.
 One of the main attractions is the San Miguel Arcangel Church on the town's main square.
 This church was built in 1560, with the cupola redone in the 18th century and the tower finished in 1812.
 The atrium is built over what probably was a pre-Hispanic platform.
 It was declared a historic monument by the federal government in 1932.
-The town's economy is mostly based on farming, producing crops such as vegetables, houseplants, oats and corn, with forty percent of the population dedicated to this.
+The town's economy is mostly based on farming, producing crops such as vegetables, houseplants, oats and corn, with 40% of the population dedicated to this.
 The town and church is dedicated to the Archangel Michael who is honored each 29 September with Aztec dance, Chinelos, wind band and other folk and popular dance.
 The town also hosts the annual Feria del Elote (Corn Fair) which began in 1985.